axelgar/Ironhack/README.md

 Edit curriculum:
 - As an admim I want to update a curriculum to fix errors and change content

-Create lectures:
+Create unit:
-- As an admin or teacher I want to creat lectures to an existing curriculum
+- As an admin or teacher I want to creat unit to an existing curriculum

-Edit lectures:
+Edit unit:
-- As an admin or teacher I want to update lectures to fix errors and change content
+- As an admin or teacher I want to update unit to fix errors and change content

-Delete lectures:
+Delete unit:
-- As an admin or teacher I want to delete lectures in case the lecture gets obsolete
+- As an admin or teacher I want to delete unit in case the lecture gets obsolete

 User profile:
 - see own and other users profiles